Postponed: Corpus Linguistics Summer School 2020

 Venue and travel

 The venue for summer school sessions will be confirmed closer to the event.
 We will indicate location once known on the University of Birmingham campus map.
-General travel information can be found on this page.

 If you have any specific accessibility requirements or any further queries, please contact us at email@example.com